resir014/screeps/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Stonehenge is a next-generation AI system for the game [Screeps](https://screeps.com/).
+Stonehenge is a proof-of-concept of a smart, robust, and maintainable [Screeps](https://screeps.com/) codebase.
 It is developed in [TypeScript](https://www.typescriptlang.org/), and designed with modularity in mind.

 ## Table of Contents